Niharika2211/terraform-modules/README.md

 Terraform is an Infrastructure as Code (IaC) tool that allows you to define, provision, and manage cloud resources efficiently using declarative configuration files.
 This repository contains reusable **Terraform modules** to simplify and standardize infrastructure provisioning.
 Each module is designed for efficiency, security, and scalability.

 Using modules helps in breaking down infrastructure into manageable components, making it easy to reuse, maintain, and share configurations across multiple environments.

+## 🏗️ Terraform Modules in DevOps
+Terraform modules play a crucial role in DevOps by enabling automation, consistency, and scalability in infrastructure management.
+They allow teams to:
+- **Automate Deployments** – Infrastructure can be provisioned automatically using CI/CD pipelines, reducing manual efforts.
+- **Ensure Consistency** – Standardized modules ensure that environments (dev, staging, production) follow the same configurations.
+- **Improve Collaboration** – Multiple teams can share and reuse modules, ensuring best practices across the organization.
+- **Enhance Security & Compliance** – Pre-defined modules with security policies help enforce compliance and reduce risks.
+- **Scale Efficiently** – Modules allow teams to easily replicate and scale resources, such as deploying multiple instances of an application or managing multi-region setups.

+Example in DevOps workflow:
+1. A DevOps engineer writes a Terraform module for an **AWS EC2 instance**.
+2. The module is stored in this repository and versioned.
+3. A CI/CD pipeline fetches and applies the module to deploy infrastructure automatically.
+4. Any updates to the module get tested and integrated seamlessly into all environments.

 ## ✅ Uses of This Terraform Modules Repository
 - **Simplifies Infrastructure Management** – No need to write complex configurations from scratch.
 Just use the pre-built modules.